julyfun/how-to/langs/rust/cargo/publish/checking-before-publishing.md

 ---
 reliability: 10%
 date: 2024-04-01 11:30:33
-title: in target/package, check the size of xxx.crate
+title: "in target/package, check the size of xxx.crate"
 tags: []
 ---